Azure/data-api-builder/docs/runtime-to-database-authorization.md

 ```

 ###### Creating SECURITY POLICY to add to the revenues table:
-Adding a security policy which would restrict access to the rows in revenues table for SELECT,UPDATE,DELETE operations using the filter predicate dbo.revenuesPredicate.
+Adding a security policy which would restrict access to the rows in revenues table for SELECT, UPDATE, DELETE operations using the filter predicate dbo.revenuesPredicate.
 ```sql
 CREATE SECURITY POLICY dbo.revenuesSecPolicy
 ADD FILTER PREDICATE dbo.revenuesPredicate(accessible_role)